Erl-koenig/switchdl/README.md

   switchdl [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell configure   Manage your SwitchTube access token help        Help about any command version     Show the version of your CLI tool video       Download a video specified by its id
+  channel     Download videos from one or multiple channels completion  Generate the autocompletion script for the specified shell configure   Manage your SwitchTube access token help        Help about any command version     Show the version of switchdl video       Download one or more videos specified by their id

 Flags:
   -h, --help   help for switchdl